 Note 2.
-Schedule of Changes in the District's Total OPEB Liability and Related Ratios and Schedule of District's OPEB Contributions
+Schedule of Changes in the District's Total OPEB Liability and Related Ratios

 The information presented in the required supplementary schedules was determined as part of the actuarial valuations at the dates indicated.
 Additional information for the other postemployment benefit obligation, latest actuarial valuation and actuarial assumptions and methods can be found in the notes to the financial statements.